Green Infrastructure Analysis for the

-This green infrastructure analysis for the Pine Barrens Ecoregion of southeastern Massachusetts identifies a network of open space that if protected from development and managed properly address a set of related goals including:
+This green infrastructure analysis for the Coastal Pine Barrens Ecoregion of Southeastern Massachusetts identifies a network of open space that, if protected from development and managed properly, can contribute toward meeting broad conservation goals, including:

-The green infrastructure analysis is intended to provide a shared focus for conservation efforts
+The green infrastructure analysis is intended to provide a shared focus for regional conservation efforts

 by multiple organizations working across the region.